bettymakes/fed-final-project-1/README.md

-# Week-6
+# FED-Final-Project

-You should put a description of your project here, plus any setup instructions for other developers, if necessary.
+This is my final project for the Bitmaker FED Cohort.